tjxn/cpsc_416_assign_2/README.md

 fserver (which you will implement as separate go programs).

 The aserver and fserver communicate via RPC over TCP.
-The aserver is the server in this RPC interaction and exports a single method to the fserver, GetFortuneInfo, that takes the address of the client and a pointer to FortuneInfoMessage for the result.
-The fserver computes a new nonce and returns the filled-in FortuneInfoMessage.
-The exact declaration of GetFortuneInfo and the input/output types is:
+The aserver is the server in this RPC interaction and exports a single method to the fserver, ''GetFortuneInfo'', that takes the address of the client and a pointer to ''FortuneInfoMessage'' for the result.
+The fserver computes a new nonce and returns the filled-in ''FortuneInfoMessage''.
+The exact declaration of ''GetFortuneInfo'' and the input/output types is:

 type FortuneServerRPC struct{}